manzinello/milk-smart-link/README.md

 # 🥛 Milk smart link for WordPress

-Milk smart link (redirection) for WordPress
+Milk smart link for WordPress

 read also the [/readme.txt](/readme.txt)